jordiC91/JMD-WS/README.md

 This Github project is a module containing all the web services of JMD.

-JMD is a university project started in "M1 MIAGE" and finished in "M2 MIAGE" by Jordi CARPENTER and Yoann VANHOESERLANDE.
+JMD is a university project started in "M1 MIAGE" and finished in "M2 MIAGE" by Jordi CHARPENTIER and Yoann VANHOESERLANDE.

 Its purpose is to provide to the students an application to calculate their average and simulate their graduation in real time.